Games of Brotherly Love

 “Is it possible that the emperors actually attended these games, on the occasion of a visit to Nicaea in c. summer-autumn 198 when they supervised the construction of siege engines for their second attempt to capture the city of Hatra in Mesopotamia?”

 There are many other coins with one of more agonistic prizes on them.
-This coin is one of the first (the first?)
-Roman provincial coins with an agonistic prize/crown:
+This coin is an early Roman provincial coins with an agonistic prize/crown (perhaps even first?):